modcommunity/how-to-make-a-gmod-server-with-mods-and-addons/README.md

 @echo off
 .\srcds.exe -game garrysmod -console -ip 0.0.0.0 -port 27015 +maxplayers 32 +map gm_construct
 ```

+You should now be able to double-click the newly created Batch file to start the server!

 ### Linux
 After navigating to the server file's directory by executing `cd ~/gmod` or similar, you should see `srcds_run` and `srcds_linux` files inside of the directory.
 We will be creating a simple Bash script to start the server.